MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-outdated-endpoints-microsoft-defender-antivirus.md

 You can use Group Policy to specify the number of days after which endpoint protection is considered to be out of date.

-### Use Group Policy to specify the number of days before protection is considered out-of-date
+### Use Group Policy to specify the number of days before protection is considered out of date

 1. On your Group Policy management machine, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731212(v=ws.11)), right-click the Group Policy Object you want to configure and then select **Edit**.